TomKrauss/pks-edit/doc/manual/macro_language.md

    but with an increment of 3).
 - `string[]`, `int[]`,.... an array may contain 0 to n nested values currently and is typically defined using an array literal such as `["hello", "world"]`.
 Array literals with other element types are currently not yet supported.
+- `map`s can be used to associate arbitrary values with string type keys (so far only string type keys are supported).
+To put a value into a map use map["key"] = value, to access a value in a map use map["key"].

 PKSMacoC will try to coerce values to their "right" types or you may `cast` a value type to another explicitly using a cast operator.
 The following examples shows implicit and explicit coercions.